Valley Transportation Authority: Santa Clara Valley Transportation Authority

-On January 1, 1995, the SCCTD merged with the county Congestion Management Agency to become the SCVTA.
-For convenience, the acronym was later shortened to VTA.
+On January 1, 1995, the SCCTD merged with the county Congestion Management Agency to become the Santa Clara Valley Transportation Authority (SCVTA).
+In December 1996, the agency adopted a shorter trade name, Valley Transportation Authority (VTA), as well as a new logo.

 In 1996, voters approved a half-cent general county sales tax, Measure B, and a companion list of transportation projects recommended to be funded with Measure B, called (1996) Measure A. The two measures were designed to adhere to the rule in the California State Constitution that requires a two-thirds supermajority to pass any special purpose sales tax, but only a majority vote to pass a general sales tax.
 The measure was challenged, but in 1998, the California Supreme Court ruled that the two measure system was valid.
 The tax was to be collected for ten years.

 In 2000, voters approved a 30-year extension of the 1996 sales tax to fund the Silicon Valley BART extension, which will eventually extend Bay Area Rapid Transit from its original terminus in Fremont to Santa Clara Transit Center.
 2000 Measure A also included funding for light rail extensions, bus service expansion, expansion and electrification of Caltrain service, and connections from San Jose International Airport to BART, Caltrain and VTA light rail.
 The measure was placed on the ballot by the VTA and did not include funding specifically for highway projects.
 The measure passed with 70% of the vote.
 Revenues from the sales tax would not begin being collected until April 2006.